Aryan-chaudhry/Object-Oriented-Programming/readme.md

   becuase this keyword is pointer to currect object but static data member, function do not contain any object that's why static function or static data members does not have thus keyword

+# 4 pillars of OOPS

+1. Encapsulation

+Rapping up data members and function in single unit is known as Encapsulation.

+it is Information/data Hiding.

+Fully Encapsulated Class :-

+Fully Encapsulated class is a class in which all data members are marked private

+Why we are doing Encapsulation?

+1. we can hide data, info of our class, so security level increase

+2. if we want we can make class read only(use getter function)

+3. Code reusability

+4. Unit code is better for unit testing

+2. Inheritance

+When a class inherit the properties on another class this concept is known as inheritance There are  typpes of inheritance

+1. Single level
+2. multilevel
+3. multiple
+4. hyrarichal
+5. hybrid

+3. Abstraction
+4. Polymorphism